samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 [3] Mobley, David L., Karisa L. Wymer, Nathan M. Lim, and J. Peter Guthrie.
 “Blind Prediction of Solvation Free Energies from the SAMPL4 Challenge.”
 Journal of Computer-Aided Molecular Design 28, no. 3 (March 2014): 135–50. https://doi.org/10.1007/s10822-014-9718-2

 [4] U. A. Chaudry and P. L. A. Popelier.
 “Estimation of pKa Using Quantum Topological Molecular Similarity Descriptors:  Application to Carboxylic Acids, Anilines and Phenols.”
 The Journal of Organic Chemistry 2004 69 (2), 233-241. https://doi.org/10.1021/jo0347415

+[5] Işık, M., Levorse, D., Rustenburg, A.S. et al. "pKa measurements for the SAMPL6 prediction challenge for a set of kinase inhibitor-like fragments."
+Journal of Computer-Aided Molecular Design 32, 1117–1138 (2018). https://doi.org/10.1007/s10822-018-0168-0